ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

 packages allow autonomous mission planning, operation, and post-mission analysis.

-:ref:`Mission Planner <planner:home>` is the full-featured GCS supported by Ardupilot.
+:ref:`Mission Planner <planner:home>` is a full-featured GCS supported by Ardupilot.
 It offers point-and-click interaction with your hardware, custom scripting, and simulation.

 .. image:: ../../images/mission_planner_spline_waypoint.jpg